Cong34/Shiny-ssTaxSEA/README.md

 ## Quick Start

 Open the app and run the built-in **test data** to explore the interface — plots update interactively as you select taxa in the table.
+Just click on **Analyse sample data** and toggle between TaxSEA and ssTaxSEA.

 ### Input: TaxSEA